Zoe Tay

 Zoe Tay Hui Gek (born 10 January 1968) is a Singaporean actress and former model.
 She has been referred to as the "Queen of Caldecott Hill" and "Ah Jie".

-To date, Tay has received four Star Awards for Best Actress.
+Tay has received four Star Awards for Best Actress.
+Tay holds the record for the most nominations for the Star Awards for Best Actress, with 15 nominations.
+She also shares the record for the most consecutive nominations in the category, having received seven consecutive nominations from 1995 to 2001 alongside Fann Wong and Rui En.

 Early life

 Tay is the sixth of seven children born to Teochew parents.
 She was three when her biological mother died in an accident.
 Her father remarried and had a daughter with Wong Pong Chin.
 Her father worked at a pig farm in Lim Chu Kang while her stepmother was a housewife.
 Tay attended Kay Hua Primary School and later, Yuan Ching Secondary School, where she completed her O-level examinations.
 She studied fashion design at the Baharuddin Vocational Institute.

 When she was 13, she thought of using "Jenny" as her English name as people pronounced her hanyu pinyin surname Zheng as "Jenny".
 However her siblings didn't like it.
 She later found the name "Zoe" in a dictionary.